chrisgks/nlp-project/vector_representation/Readme.md

     * embedding are extracted in flair from the first and last character states of each word to generate a word embedding

-### Notes about numerical representation
+### About numerical representation of strings in general
 word embeddings = word vector = distributed representations
 it is a dense representation of words in a low-dimensional vector space

-* one-hot representation:
-a vector for every word, can't capture relationships between words
+* one-hot representation, a vector for every word, can't capture relationships between words

 * Distrebuted representation:
     * less dimensions unlike in one-hot, much smaller vectors
     * the meaning is distributed among all dimensions *

 how to come up with these vectors?
 * Fastetext: word is a sum of its parts: going = go + oi + in + ng + goi + oin + ing
-    * captures morphology of word - better from word2vec for this reason - apart from this subword thing word2vec and fasttext are the same fasttext is slower than word2vec
+    * captures morphology of word - better from word2vec for this reason - apart from this subword thing word2vec and fasttext are the same, fasttext is slower than word2vec
-* word2vec is actually a classification algorithm, it's trying to find the closest meanin-wise word to another for example: input: Context Cute, output: output: word Kitten
+* word2vec is actually a classification algorithm, it's trying to find the closest word to another for example: input: Context Cute, output: output: word Kitten

 ### Types of embeddings